informatics-isi-edu/webauthn/doc/apache_module.md

 WebauthnAddGroupAlias isrd-staff https://auth.globus.org/176baec4-ed26-11e5-8e88-22000ab4b42b
 Require webauthn-group isrd-staff
 ```

-checks that the user's session includes a group whose `id` is `https://auth.globus.org/176baec4-ed26-11e5-8e88-22000ab4b42b` __and__ whose `display_name` is `isrd-staff`.
+This checks that the user's session includes a group whose `id` is `https://auth.globus.org/176baec4-ed26-11e5-8e88-22000ab4b42b` __and__ whose `display_name` is `isrd-staff`.
 The `display_name` check is a safeguard against someone cutting and pasting the wrong group id into a configuration file; it can be disabled for an alias by adding `noverify` as a third argument to `WebauthnAddGroupAlias`.

 The `WebauthnAddGroupAlias` directive can appear in the resource section or in `Directory` or `Location` sections or `.htaccess` files.